simo002m/Cryptor/README.md

 sudo bash Linux_Install_Script.sh

-If you run it without the sudo, it's not going to work.
+If you run it without the sudo, it's not going to work. maybe this works for MacOS as well but I'm not quite sure since I don't own a MacBook.